Get ready for more summer road closures this weekend. | CBC News

 - Eastbound lanes of the Gardiner from the Humber River to Carlaw Avenue between 2 a.m. and and noon.
 Westbound lanes remain open.

-- Northbound lanes of the Don Valley Parkway from the Gardiner to Eglington Avenue between 2 a.m. and noon.
+- Northbound lanes of the Don Valley Parkway from the Gardiner to Eglinton Avenue between 2 a.m. and noon.
 Southbound lanes remain open.

 - One eastbound lane on Lake Shore Boulevard will remain closed between Windermere Avenue and New Brunswick Way/Remembrance Drive between 5 a.m. and 2 p.m.